pchapin/clac/C++-Style.md

   Structures (as opposed to classes) may have public data members.
 Indeed, that is presumed to be the reason why a struct is being used.

-+ Inline methods should be defined outside the class definition.
-Class definitions should only contain method declarations.
-RATIONALE: Although this is awkward at times, it is important to separate the interface of a type from its internal structure.
-Making a method inline is an implementation detail; it should not be part of a class's interface.
-However it is understood that the syntactic overhead of defining an inline method outside the class definition, particular in the case of template classes, is sometimes very high.
-In such a case, this rule can be cautiously violated.

 ## Documentation

 + Each source file shall have a comment header containing the name of the file, the author, and